Xonshiz/anime-dl/docs/index.md

 If your're planning to open an issue for the script or ask for a new feature or anything that requires opening an Issue, then please do keep these things in mind.

 ### Reporting Issues
 PLEASE RUN THIS SCRIPT IN A COMMAND LINE (as mentioned in the Usage section) AND DON'T SAY THAT `THE SCRIPT CLOSED TOO QUICK, I COULDN'T SEE`.
+If something doesn't work like it's supposed to, run the command with the `--verbose` argument.
+It'll create a `Error Log.txt` file in the same directory.
+Upload the content of that file on Github Gists/Pastebin etc. and share that link.

+**Please make sure that you remove your loggin credentials from the Error Log.txt file before you post its contents anywhere.**

 If you're here to report an issue, please follow the basic syntax to post a request :

 **Subject** : Error That You Get.

 **Command Line Arguments You Gave** : The whole command that you gave to execute/run this script.

+**Verbose Log Link** : Link to the Gist/Pastebin that holds the content of Error Log.txt.

 **Long Explanation** : Describe in details what you saw, what should've happened and what actually happened.